Elenionl/ELTabScrollController/README.md

 --------------------------
 ## License

-ELPickerView is available under the MIT license, see the LICENSE file for more information.
+ELTabScrollController is available under the MIT license, see the LICENSE file for more information.